Americas Gold and Silver Corporation (USAS): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2017 Americas Silver Corporation acquires the Relief Canyon project from Pershing Gold.
-Marked entry into gold production potential in Nevada, diversifying from its silver focus in Idaho and Mexico.
+2017 Americas Silver acquires Relief Canyon project from Pershing Gold.
+Marked the predecessor company's entry into gold production potential in Nevada, starting the diversification from silver.

 2019 Merger of Americas Silver Corporation and Pershing Gold Corporation completed.
 Created Americas Gold and Silver Corporation, combining the producing Cosalá and Galena assets with the development-stage Relief Canyon gold project.

-2020 First gold pour at Relief Canyon Mine, Nevada.
-Signified transition to a gold producer, although the ramp-up faced significant challenges.
+2020-2021 First gold pour at Relief Canyon, followed by suspension of operations.
+Signified a brief transition to a gold producer, but the mine faced significant operational challenges and was ultimately placed on care and maintenance.

 Americas Gold and Silver Corporation (USAS) Ownership Structure